codee-com/open-catalog/Checks/PWR020/README.md

 * The
 [sparse reduction compute pattern](../../Glossary/Patterns-for-performance-optimization/Sparse-reduction.md) - e.g.
-the reduction variable has an read-write indirect memory access pattern which does not allow to determine the dependencies between the loop iterations at compile-time.
+the reduction variable has a read-write indirect memory access pattern which does not allow to determine the dependencies between the loop iterations at compile-time.